gustavo-f-b/rabbitmq/README.md

 ## Publisher 📨

-In RabbitMQ, a publisher is responsible for sending messages to the message broker.
+The publisher is responsible for sending messages to the message broker.
 The publisher creates messages and publishes them to specific message queues or exchanges within RabbitMQ, allowing other components, known as consumers, to receive and process those messages.

 ## Exchange ⚙️

-An exchange is a message routing agent that receives messages from publishers and routes them to the appropriate message queues based on certain rules.
+Exchange is a message routing agent that receives messages from publishers and routes them to the appropriate message queues based on certain rules.
 It acts as a mediator between publishers and consumers within the messaging system.

 **Types of exchanges:**